-The Standards are based on the State Bar Act, the published opinions of the Review Department of the State Bar Court, and the longstanding decisions of the California Supreme Court, which maintains inherent and plenary authority over the practice of law in California.
+The Standards are modeled from the Standards for Attorney Sanctions for Professional Misconduct and based on attorney disciplinary decisional law including the published opinions of the Review Department of the State Bar Court, and the longstanding decisions of the California Supreme Court, which maintains inherent and plenary authority over the practice of law in California.
 Although not binding, the Standards are afforded great weight by the Supreme Court and should be followed whenever possible.
 The Supreme Court will accept a disciplinary recommendation that is consistent with the Standards unless it has grave doubts about the propriety of the recommended sanction.
 If a recommendation is at the high end or low end of a Standard, an explanation must be given as to how the recommendation was reached.
 Any disciplinary recommendation that deviates from the Standards must include clear reasons for the departure.

-The Standards do not apply to: non-disciplinary dispositions such as admonitions and agreements in lieu of discipline; resignations; involuntary inactive enrollments; interim suspensions after conviction of a crime; or suspensions for nonpayment of State Bar fees, failure to comply with child support orders, or tax delinquencies.
+The Standards do not apply to: non-disciplinary dispositions such as citations and fines; resignations; involuntary inactive enrollments; interim suspensions after conviction of a crime; or suspensions for nonpayment of State Bar fees, failure to comply with child support orders, or tax delinquencies.